 People often ask why God allows trials.
 When we are in a trial, we want to know why.
 Why has this pain come upon us?
 Why me?
 We may even stay awake at night thinking about it, praying about it.

 But have we ever considered why God allows blessings?
-We usually don't lie awake at night wondering why God has allowed such a thing to happen to us.
-We act like it's normal for God to give us a good life.
-We usually accept these blessings, give thanks and enjoy them without a lot of further thought.
+We usually don’t lie awake at night wondering why God has allowed such a thing to happen to us.
+We act like it’s normal for God to give us a good life.
+We accept these blessings, sometimes give thanks, and enjoy them without a lot of further thought.

 What is normal?

 The parable of the fig tree in Luke 13 gives us an illustration about blessings.
 Verse 1 gives the context of the parable: “There were some present at that time who told Jesus about the Galileans whose blood Pilate had mixed with their sacrifices.”
 The people apparently assumed the victims were more sinful than other people.
 So Jesus answered in verse 2: “Do you think that these Galileans were worse sinners than all the other Galileans because they suffered this way?
 I tell you, no!
 But unless you repent, you too will all perish.”

 The common assumption was that people got what they deserved, that pain and suffering are a result of sin.
 But the cause is not always the sin of the people who are suffering.
 Sin hurts innocent people—that is one reason that God hates it so much—so people who suffer are often suffering because of someone else’s sin.

 The people of Jerusalem used an example of Galileans who suffered.
 Jesus uses an example of Judeans who suffered: “Or those eighteen who died when the tower in Siloam fell on them—do you think they were more guilty than all the others living in Jerusalem?
 I tell you, no!
 But unless you repent, you too will all perish” (verses 4-5).
 In this fallen world, disasters are normal, and our response to them should be repentance.
 That is the context of the parable of the fig tree.